Sharp Heel Pain in the Foot [Causes, Diagnosis & Best Treatment]

 - This can lead to the formation of a heel stress fracture( AKA calcaneus stress fracture.

 Please click on the gallery for a guided tour through heel pain conditions!

-Sharp Heel Pain in the Foot Diagnosis Guide – This guide follow the Foot Surgeons Guidelines for diagnosing your pain!
+Sharp Heel Pain in the Foot Diagnosis Guide Overview:

 More likely mechanical heel pain if:

 - Tight ankles, hamstrings, hips or back.

 - Prior injury altering the way you walk.